Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-2/labs/react-weather-forecast.md

-If successful your React Hierarchy will now look like the following:
+If successful, your React Hierarchy will now look like the following:

 <img src="https://i.imgur.com/ffkXBPi.png" width=600/>